Learn to Skate

 My child is four and has no skating experience.
 How do I know if I should sign up for Pre CanSkate or CanSkate?

-- The biggest question is whether your child would better suit a 30 or 50-minute session.
-If your child is active and has been exposed to different group classes, they may do well in the CanSkate session.
+- If your child is active and has been exposed to different group classes, they may do well in the CanSkate session.
 We suggest coming to one of our CanSkate sessions with your child and see how your child responds while observing the session, see if he or she is excited or intimidated by the prospect of skating in the session.
-Also, speak with one of our coaches about whether a 30 or 50 minute session would be best for your child.
-It is always possible to start off in one of our 30 minute sessions and, if you and the coach think it is time, move up to a 50 minute session.
+Also, speak with one of our coaches about which session may be best for your child.

 What is the ratio of coaches to skaters?